Onge: Genetics

 Analysis of paternal lineages indicates that all Onge carry the Y-DNA Haplogroup D, widespread in East Asia and less in Central Asia.
 Maternally, the Onge also exclusively belong to the M clade, bearing the M2 and M4 subclades, commonly found in Asia.

+The immunoglobulin levels (G,M and A) have been studied and found to be quite high compare to other Indian and world populations.
+The increase level of immunoglobulins in the Onge might have resulted to frequent exposure to different kind of infections and diseases.